 How to Get Around Glacier National Park

-There are several ways to move about the park once you have arrived.
+There are several ways to move around Glacier National Park once you have arrived.

-This is the most straightforward option- you drive yourself and pull over whenever you feel like it.
+This is the most straightforward option for moving around Glacier National Park- you drive yourself and pull over whenever you feel like it.
 The downside is dealing with traffic.
 As there are few main roads, finding parking in busy lots can be challenging.

 Park shuttles run from July 1, through labor day.
-In 2021, a ticket-to-ride reservation system was implemented to reduce lines.
-These shuttles run the full length of the Going-to-the-Sun Road from Apgar to St. Mary, from 7 am to 7 pm.
+These shuttles are first-come first-serve and run the full length of the Going-to-the-Sun Road from Apgar to St. Mary, from 7 am to 7 pm.

 Vintage Red Buses

-Tour the park in vintage 1930s red buses with roll-back tops.
+Tour Glacier National Park in vintage 1930s red buses with roll-back tops.
 Each bus seats 17 people on bench seating, with very limited legroom.

 These are considered the oldest touring fleet of vehicles anywhere in the world and are part of the heritage of the park.
 These often sell out and are ideal for those squeamish about driving the cliff edge portions of the Going-to-the-Sun-Road on their own.